 The Contracting Party shall notify Euronext in writing of any change in its and/or its Affiliates’ corporate structure, including through acquisitions, mergers and/or divestures, within 1 (one) month of such change.
 Euronext reserves the right to re-assess the Contracting Party’s and its Affiliates’ ability to comply with the EMDA Natural User Policy following a change in its and/or its Affiliates’ corporate structure.
 Furthermore, in case of a change in the Contracting Party’s and/or its Affiliates corporate structure the Contracting Party and Euronext must agree upon a timeline for implementing reporting adjustments within a month of such change.

-The Contracting Party shall immediately notify Euronext in writing of any change in its and/or its Affiliates Information Suppliers of Real-Time Data.
+The Contracting Party shall immediately notify Euronext in writing of any change in its and/or its Affiliates Information Suppliers.
 Furthermore, it is the Contracting Party’s responsibility to immediately inform its and its Affiliates’ Information Suppliers that the Contracting Party is approved by Euronext as a Natural User in accordance with the EMDA Natural User Policy, as the Information Supplier is required to request prior approval from Euronext to report the Contracting Party as such.
 Note, failure to inform Euronext and/or any relevant Information Supplier immediately can result in unintended liability for the Contracting Party.

 In case of (i) material discrepancies in the Contracting Party’s entitlement records and/or Natural User-based Reports and/or (ii) failure to comply with the EMDA Natural User Policy, Euronext may withdraw the Contracting Party’s approval for Natural User-based reporting with 30 (thirty) days’ prior written notice.
 Following such withdrawal and per that date, the Natural User Unit of Count will no longer be granted to the Contracting Party.
 Consequently, netting between Information Supplier-Controlled and Recipient-Controlled Information Products and/or between different Sources is no longer permitted and the Contracting Party will no longer report, nor will Euronext charge Fees, on a Natural User basis, but in accordance with applicable provisions of the Agreement.